coderanger/coderanger.net/content/posts/overtesting.md

 vary between domains and projects.
 For Chef generally we consider recipes and custom resources to be units for the purposes of testing.
 For a unit of code to actually be useful it has to take some inputs, do _something_, and then produce outputs.
-With recipes, the inputs are generally things like node attributes, data bags, and search queries.
+With recipes, the inputs are things like node attributes, data bags, and search queries.
 With custom resources, the inputs are hopefully limited to the resource's properties.
-In both cases the outputs we generally care about are changes to the state of the system Chef is running on.
+In both cases the outputs we care about are changes to the state of the system Chef is running on.

 ## Writing a Unit Test